-The application has been simplified and it is expected that each applicant should be able to fill out and mail applications directly to the Board of Pardons and Paroles in Waterbury, with minimal staff assistance.
+The application has been simplified (link below) and it is expected that each applicant should be able to fill out and mail applications directly to the Board of Pardons and Paroles in Waterbury, with minimal staff assistance.
 However, offenders who have difficulty writing or expressing themselves should seek assistance from the facility-based parole officer.

 Court procedures provide ample opportunity to litigate claims regarding criminal prosecution.
 The Board of Pardons and Paroles is not an alternate avenue to complain about the quality of legal representation, the legality of conviction or the length of sentence.
 Only the most compelling circumstances of miscarriage of justice will be entertained and only after exhaustion of all judicial remedies.

-The new criteria focus on the conduct of the offender following conviction, describing the specific reasons why clemency is appropriate.
-The applicant must describe and submit evidence of specific extraordinary circumstances or specific exemplary conduct supporting the request for clemency.
+The new criteria focus on the conduct of the offender following conviction, describing the specific reasons why commutation is appropriate.
+The applicant must describe and submit evidence of specific extraordinary circumstances or specific exemplary conduct supporting the request for commutation.
 If these categories seem to require explanation in a given case, it is likely that the applicant seeking further explanation would not be in a circumstance supporting relief.
 A panel of the Board will prescreen the applications administratively and select applications for further proceedings.
 Those applications selected for further proceedings will be examined more completely, including personal interviews and investigation of claims made.
 The Board will hold a formal hearing that the offender may attend.
 Applications not selected for further proceedings are denied.

 Reapplications with no new information are not encouraged and will be rejected.
 However, denial of one application does not prohibit another application based on new or different extraordinary circumstances or exemplary conduct at a later time.